Top 10 motoring experiences in America

 The best bits: Held at the Los Angeles Convention Center, the show is where both the press and the public are treated to a sneak peek of every car imaginable (new-version SUVs, concept cars, convertibles, station wagons, and more).
-Taking place from 1-10 December, the 2017 Los Angeles Auto Show promises exciting 2018 and 2019 makes and models, including vehicles making their global and North American debuts.
+Taking place from 22 November-1 December, the 2019 Los Angeles Auto Show promises exciting makes and models, including vehicles making their global and North American debuts.
 Further show highlights include test drives (some models only), getting the lowdown from sales reps, and shopping for aftermarket accessories in "The Garage" (accessed through South Hall; look out for the huge banner).

 Get your quirky kicks on Route 66